asaf-shitrit/jam-quest/README.md

-# Godot Project Setup for Windows
+# Jam Quest - Action Turn-Based Basketball Game

-This is a simple guide to set up the Godot project on your Windows computer and configure Visual Studio Code (VS Code) for development.
+**Jam Quest** is an action turn-based basketball game with pixel art, developed in Godot.
+This guide will help you set up the game on your Windows computer and configure Visual Studio Code (VS Code) for development.

 ## Prerequisites